redhat-ai-services/ai-accelerator/documentation/disconnected-notes/README.md

 ### Common pitfalls

 #### Disk utilization
-The mirroring process utilizes a large amount of diskspace during this process, we required 250gb of available diskspace for downloading the images, creating the oc-mirror workspace and finally the tar containing the images for loading the mirror.
-On the highside, we required at least 450 GB.
+The mirroring process utilizes a large amount of disk space during this process, we required 250GB of available disk space for downloading the images, creating the oc-mirror workspace and finally the tar containing the images for loading the mirror.
+On the high side, we required at least 450 GB.

 #### Missing images
 See